Topological insulators and geometry of vector bundles: Role of symmetry

 There is a number of ways to determine whether a given Hamiltonian $\hat H(k_x, k_y)$ describes a non-trivial $T$-invariant insulator.
-A minimal model of a gapped spinful system contains four bands.
-Thus, geometrically, we have a vector bundle of valence bands $V^v$ with a fiber isomorphic to $\C^2$.
-The bundle $V^v$ is necessarily trivial, since otherwise we would have a Chern insulator, which breaks time-reversal symmetry.
-However, there is a symmetry constraint on its possible sections, or eigenstates of $\hat H(k_x, k_y)$ over the Brillouin zone.
-If there is no non-vanishing section that satisfies symmetry constraints, the insulator is non-trivial.
+Geometrically, we have a vector bundle of valence bands $V^v$ with a fiber isomorphic to $\C^2$.
+The (multi-band) Chern number $c(V^v)$ is necessarily zero, since otherwise we would have a Chern insulator, which breaks the time-reversal symmetry.
+However, there is a symmetry constraint on the sections of $V^v$, or eigenstates of $\hat H(k_x, k_y)$ over the Brillouin zone.
+If there is no non-vanishing section that satisfies the symmetry constraint, the insulator is non-trivial.
 This can be detected by several equivalent topological invariants.
-For detailed description of these invariants and proof of their equivalence, see Ref.~\cite{Fruchart2013}.
+For a detailed description of these invariants and a proof of their equivalence, see Ref.~\cite{Fruchart2013}.
 Another way is to track coordinates of Wannier centers in one direction as functions of crystal momentum along the other.
-If there are counter-propagating flows of Wannier centers related by time reversal, we have a non-trivial phase \cite{Gresch2016}.
+If there are counter-propagating flows of Wannier centers related by the time reversal (see Fig.~\ref{Fig:QSH-WC}, left), we have a non-trivial phase \cite{Soluyanov2011}.
+This method is especially convenient for a numerical implementation \cite{Gresch2016}.